bbakaryb/DayOff/README.md

   - Exposes an invocable method for Salesforce Flows.

 - **Custom Metadata Type**: `No_Working_Day__mdt`
-  - Stores the list of holidays for a given zone and year.
+  - Stores the list of holidays for a given zone and date.
   - Includes fields such as: `X1er_janvier__c`, `Lundi_Paques__c`, `Ascension__c`, `Jour_Noel__c`, etc.

 ---